Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

 ..
 Note::

-   To find the range for the commissions, see the Concordium client :ref:`Show Chain Paramters command<consensus show-chain-parameters>`.
+   To find the range for the commissions, see the Concordium client :ref:`Show Chain Parameters command<consensus show-chain-parameters>`.

 The following arguments are optional.
 If no selection is made, earnings are restaked automatically.